ioshisolis/Bootcamp_Final_Project/README.md

   - Outputs label(s) for input data

   Important Questions
-   - Why are we using this machine learning model
+   - Why are we using this machine learning model?
    - NLP
     - List of Stop Words (Words to ignore) and why